 Multi-use nursing covers are becoming more and more popular.
 This Copper Pearl cover has three possible uses: a poncho-style nursing cover, a car seat cover, and a shopping cart cover.

 How can a nursing cover be all three things?
 The cover is a large piece of circular fabric with a hole on top.
 If it’s a nursing cover, your head goes in the hole and you wear it like a poncho, if you’re using it like a car seat cover, the cover goes over the entire car seat with the handle in the hole, and if you’re using it as a shopping cart cover, the fabric is placed all around the seat with your baby’s feet going through the hole.
 (Note: As a car seat cover, it works well to protect against wind and sun; less so for rain and snow because it’s not waterproof.)

-You can pump using this cover.
-It can be a bit challenging to see your pump parts when you’re hooking yourself up, so if you can put them together as much as possible beforehand, that will help.
+- Works for pumping, though it can be a bit challenging to see your pump parts when you’re hooking yourself up, so if you can put them together as much as possible beforehand, that will help

-This is a lightweight cover that can be used easily and comfortably in all weather.
+- Lightweight cover that can be used easily and comfortably in all weather

 The Itzy Ritzy Infinity Scarf is a different type of multi-use nursing cover; this one can be used as both a scarf for yourself and a nursing cover for you and your baby.